megha-goel/Numerical-methods/README.md

 # Numerical-methods
-# contains the various types of plots
+# contains the codes for numerical methods assignments